 For example, if the online pharmacy indicates it is located at 123 Any Street, Winnipeg, Manitoba, you would go to the website for the College of Pharmacists of Manitoba to confirm the pharmacy is licensed to operate.

-NAPRA is a key partner with NABP for the .pharmacy program in Canada.
-Any Canadian pharmacy business or organization seeking to obtain a .pharmacy domain name can apply through the .pharmacy website.
+NAPRA is a key partner with NABP® for the .Pharmacy Verified Websites Program in Canada.
+Any Canadian pharmacy business or organization seeking to obtain a .pharmacy domain name can apply through the .Pharmacy Verified Websites Program website.

 As this new program grows and gains recognition by the public, it will become an increasingly valuable means of identifying safe and legitimate online pharmacies and information sources for the public.